Our Staff

 Family Support Specialist

-Carey Luckey is an administrative team member with over 20 years experience in both government and non-profit organizations and a single mom of an 11-year-old boy who has dyslexia and struggles with anxiety.
-She has been with ELI since 2019 and currently works with the User Support team to help connect families with information about programs and services.
+Carey Luckey is an administrative team member with over 20 years experience in both government and non-profit organizations and a single mom of a 13-year-old boy who has ADHD, an SLD in literacy and struggles with anxiety.
+She has been with ELI since 2019 and currently works with the Family Support team to help connect families with information about programs and services.
 Carey also has the pleasure of working as a job coach for an individual with disabilities in order to support their success in the workplace.

 Julie McKinney, MS